top of page

 THE MAN OF SIN

 Few Biblical prophetic terms have stirred people as much as the one found in II Thes 2:3, namely the "man of sin".
-The common thought in the Churches of God today is that it concerns a person who will arise in the end time, just prior to Christ's return.
+The common thought in the Churches of God today is that this prophecy concerns a person who will arise in the end time, just prior to Christ's return.

 At least one major COG identifies the "man of sin" as a specific Church leader who went astray in recent times.

-However, from the Reformation onwards, the standard view among non-Catholics was that the "man of sin" referred to the Papacy.
-The original introduction of the 1611 King James Bible openly refers to "that man of sinne" in the same context as "Popish Persons".
+However, from the Reformation onwards, the standard view among non-Catholics was that the "man of sin" referred to the office of the Papacy.
+The original introduction of the 1611 King James Bible openly refers to "that man of sinne" in context with "Popish Persons".

-I believe that the traditional identification of the "man of sin" as the Papacy is the correct one.
+I believe that the traditional identification of the "man of sin" as the Papacy is correct.

 Let's look at the text of II Thessalonians 2:1-12:

-7 For the mystery of iniquity doth already work: only he who now letteth (holds back) will let (hold back), until he be taken out of the way.
+7 For the mystery of lawlessness is already at work; only he who (that which) now restrains will do so until he (it) is taken out of the way.

 For a long time, newly elected Popes of Rome needed to be ratified by the Roman Emperor, based in Constantinople, before they could be installed into office.
 The Pope would be elected in Rome, but the name of the candidate would have to be submitted to Constantinople for approval.
 This clearly shows who was in charge of the Empire.